TRUVADA for Pre-Exposure Prophylaxis (PrEP)™

 Uninfected individuals must strictly adhere to their dosing schedule to reduce their risk of sexually acquired HIV-1.
 The efficacy of TRUVADA is strongly correlated with adherence as demonstrated by measurable drug levels in two clinical trials.1

-Monitor your patients at least every 3 months.1
+Monitor your patients regularly.1

 Report adverse events and suspected or confirmed HIV seroconversions by calling Gilead at 1-800-GILEAD-51-800-GILEAD-5.